axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-19-RADICAL COMPANIES for the Impatient.markdown

 <br>

  <h2>The <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> Difference</h2>
-  <p>Instead of cash or stocks, <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> Distribution uses a dimensionless unit we call a RAD.
+  <p>Instead of cash or stocks, <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> Distribution uses a dimensionless unit we call a <SPAN>RAD</SPAN>.
 Whereas money has a <em>fixed</em> value, RADs <em>factor</em> value through them.
-Whereas stocks represent a fixed percentage of the company <em>forever</em>, RADs represent a dynamic <em>percentage</em> of ownership<em> at each cycle</em>.
+Whereas stocks represent a fixed percentage of the company <em>forever</em>, <SPAN>RAD</SPAN>s represent a dynamic <em>percentage</em> of ownership<em> at each cycle</em>.
   </p>
   <p>RADs represent any kind of contribution, not just financial.
-In fact, as an accounting tool, RADs account for the unaccountable.
+In fact, as an accounting tool, <SPAN>RAD</SPAN>s account for the unaccountable.
   </p>
   <p>Co-owners then get to distribute RADs according to their individual judgment.
-Each decides what is an <em>equitable</em> number of RADs to give to other co-owners as recognition for their contributions.
+Each decides what is an <em>equitable</em> number of <SPAN>RAD</SPAN>s to give to other co-owners as recognition for their contributions.
 The value of the whole emerges from the judgment of the many.
   </p>
   <p>A few important observations,
   </p>
   <ul>
     <li>RADs are not a currency.
     </li>
-    <li>RADs are issued even before there is revenue because contributions happen regardless of revenue.
+    <li><SPAN>RAD</SPAN>s are issued even before there is revenue because contributions happen regardless of revenue.
     </li>
     <li>The giving criteria is completely up to each person, although we can agree to some explicit guiding criteria to start with.
 In any case, at every Distribution Retrospective new criteria are fleshed out and harvested as an optional guideline.
     </li>
-    <li>RADs represent <em>dynamic</em> ownership.
-One month you may give me all your RADs, but the next month you may not give me any.
+    <li><SPAN>RAD</SPAN>s represent <em>dynamic</em> ownership.
+One month you may give me all your <SPAN>RAD</SPAN>s, but the next month you may not give me any.
     </li>
-    <li>The absolute number of RADs allocated to me either stays the same or goes up at every distribution.
-If I had 100 RADs last cycle and I get 50 this cycle, my total number of RADs goes to 150.
-If I don’t get any this cycle, my total number of RADs stays at 100.
+    <li>The absolute number of <SPAN>RAD</SPAN>s allocated to me either stays the same or goes up at every distribution.
+If I had 100 <SPAN>RAD</SPAN>s last cycle and I get 50 this cycle, my total number of <SPAN>RAD</SPAN>s goes to 150.
+If I don’t get any this cycle, my total number of <SPAN>RAD</SPAN>s stays at 100.
     </li>
     <li>On the other hand, my percentage of the total could go up, stay the same, or go down at every Distribution.
-If my 100 RADs represented 10% of the total last cycle and I get 150 RADs this cycle, then my percent ownership went up to 12.5%; if I get 100 new RADs, my percentage stays at 10%; if don’t get any new RADs, my percentage goes down to 5%.
+If my 100 <SPAN>RAD</SPAN>s represented 10% of the total last cycle and I get 150 <SPAN>RAD</SPAN>s this cycle, then my percent ownership went up to 12.5%; if I get 100 new <SPAN>RAD</SPAN>s, my percentage stays at 10%; if don’t get any new <SPAN>RAD</SPAN>s, my percentage goes down to 5%.
     </li>
-    <li>To calculate your percentage ownership, divide the number of RADs you have been allocated by the total number of allocated RADs.
+    <li>To calculate your percentage ownership, divide the number of <SPAN>RAD</SPAN>s you have been allocated by the total number of allocated <SPAN>RAD</SPAN>s.
     </li>
-    <li>When money, or time, or whatever else is disbursed later, it is done as a function of the number of RADs each person owns.
-If you have accumulated 200 RADs and I have 100, then you’ll get twice as much as me of whatever is being factored through the RADs.
+    <li>When money, or time, or whatever else is disbursed later, it is done as a function of the number of <SPAN>RAD</SPAN>s each person owns.
+If you have accumulated 200 <SPAN>RAD</SPAN>s and I have 100, then you’ll get twice as much as me of whatever is being factored through the <SPAN>RAD</SPAN>s.
     </li>
   </ul>
   <p>There probably are many ways of doing this,
   </p>
   <ul>
-    <li>Every cycle each member gets to distribute a number of RADs as they see fit.
-For example, if you get 100 RADs this month, you may give fifty to Adrian, 30 to Jose, and 20 to me.
+    <li>Every cycle each member gets to distribute a number of <SPAN>RAD</SPAN>s as they see fit.
+For example, if you get 100 <SPAN>RAD</SPAN>s this month, you may give fifty to Adrian, 30 to Jose, and 20 to me.
     </li>
-    <li>Alternatively, co-owners might get one RADs per day.
-They could then allocate fractions of this one RAD.
+    <li>Alternatively, co-owners might get one <SPAN>RAD</SPAN>s per day.
+They could then allocate fractions of this one <SPAN>RAD</SPAN>.
 One tenth to Adrian, 0.01 to Jose, and 0.001 to me.
     </li>
     <li>We may have Distribution events once a month, where everybody participates.
 Alternatively, you may do your allocations daily and I may do them once a month.
 Or maybe you start daily and then skip a few days before you allocate again.
     </li>
-    <li>Your unallocated RADs may disappear every day or they may accumulate for a month or a year.
+    <li>Your unallocated <SPAN>RAD</SPAN>s may disappear every day or they may accumulate for a month or a year.
     </li>
 </ul>